Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 Another important source of uncertainty is the diversity of laboratory methods (see further chapter \@ref(statistical-theory)).
-Many columns in the soil profile databases in pan-continental projects where produced by merging the data that has been collected using a diversity of methods for data collection and analysis (see e.g. @Panagos2013439).
+Many columns in the soil profile databases in pan-continental projects where produced by merging data produced using a diversity of methods for data collection and analysis (see e.g. @Panagos2013439).
 So even if all these are quite precise, if we ignore harmonization of this data we introduce intrinsic uncertainty which is practically invisible but possibly significant.

-@kuhn2013applied lists four most common reasons why a predictive model fails:
+@kuhn2013applied lists the four most common reasons why a predictive model fails:

 1. inadequate pre-processing of the input data,